matloff/fasteR/README.md

 > print(mean(Nile))
 ```

+Function calls in R (and other languages) work "from the inside out."
+Here we are asking R to find the mean of the Nile data, then print the
+result.

-but whenever we are at the R '>' prompt, any expression we type will be
+But whenever we are at the R '>' prompt, any expression we type will be
-printed out.
+printed out anyway, so there is no need to call **print()**.

 Since there are only 100 data points here, it's not unwieldy to print
 them out.
 Again, all we have to do is type ``Nile,'' no need to call